xapix-io/omniauth-azure_active_directory_b2c/README.md

 Option | Required | Description |
 ------ | -------- | ----------- |
 `:name` | Optional | Sets the provider name used in the request and callback URLs.
 Defaults to `'azure_active_directory_b2c'`.
-`:redirect_uri` | Required | The absolute url sent to the Azure AD B2C policy to initiate the callback phase.
+`:redirect_uri` | Optional | The absolute url sent to the Azure AD B2C policy to initiate the callback phase.
 `:policy_options` | Required | A hash used to initialize an `OmniAuth::Strategies::AzureActiveDirectoryB2C::Policy object`.

 Additional info for each option will follow.